Growth Hacking is constantly changing – here’s how to keep up

-Your path to hacking growth involves a small dose of tools but a larger dose of executing on ideas and strategies.
-Your goal is to figure out what yields growth for your startup and business.
+Your path to hacking quantifiable growth involves a small dose of tools and a large dose of executing on ideas and strategies.
+Your goal is to figure out what actions yield results for your startup and business.

-Remember this: for every 1 hour of consuming content, you should spend 2 hours implementing and testing.
+Remember This: for every 1 hour of consuming content, you should spend 2 hours implementing and testing.

 Growth Hacking Education

 If you’re still unsure of what all this means—this post gives you a 30,000-foot definition of growth hacking and how your brand can benefit from doing it.